Prameelasodadasu/Codsoft-Web-Development/README.md

 <h3>Task 3:CALCULATOR</h3>

 To build a basic calculator, you'll need to design an interactive interface with buttons for various mathematical operations, including addition, subtraction, multiplication, and division.
 This project requires a combination of HTML for structuring the layout, CSS for styling, and JavaScript for adding functionality to the calculator.

+<h1>Conclusion</h1>

+The CODSOFT Web Development Internship was a game-changer for me.
+I gained the technical skills and expertise to tackle tough web development challenges.
+I'm thankful for the chance to work on projects that made a difference and I'm excited to apply these skills to future projects.

+To delve deeper into each project, I invite you to connect with me on LinkedIn and explore my GitHub repositories.
+I extend my sincere gratitude to CODSOFT for this invaluable learning experience.